Fully Synthetic Data for Complex Surveys: Proposed Methods for Generating Fully Synthetic Survey Data

 Let $\mathcal{D}$ be a probability sample of size $n$ randomly drawn from a finite population comprising $N$ units.
 For $i=1, \dots, N$, let $\pi_i$ be the selection probability for unit $i$, and let $w_i=1/\pi_i$ be the unit's survey weight.
 Here, we are agnostic as to whether $w_i$ is potentially adjusted, e.g., for calibration or nonresponse, although in our simulation studies we use pure design weights.
 For $i=1, \dots, N$, let $Y_i$ be the $p \times 1$ vector of survey variables.
 Hence, $\mathcal{D} = \{(w_i,Y_i): i = 1, \dots, n\}$.
-For simplicity of exposition, we suppose that $p=1$, so that $Y_i$ is a scalar; {\em SynRep-R} and {\em SynRep-1}, as well as the combining rules, can be used with multivariate survey data as well.
+For simplicity of exposition, we suppose that $p=1$, so that $Y_i$ is a scalar. {\em SynRep-R} and {\em SynRep-1}, and their corresponding inferential methods, can be used with multivariate survey data as well.

 In Section \ref{method:generate}, we describe the processes of generating synthetic data.
 In Section \ref{method:inference}, we describe the inferential methods.
+As mentioned in Section \ref{intro} and following the proposal in \citet{rubin:1993}, we take as a goal allowing secondary users to analyze the released data sets as if they were simple random samples from the population.